gary-jipp/demo-react-native-base64/README.md

 #
 #

-## CD x 2 - Focused on Post-Development
+# Continuous Delivery / Deployment
 ![CD](__asset/03.png)

+## Post-Development
+### App is always ready to be deployed.

 ## Continuous Delivery
-App is always ready to be deployed.
-Intervention is needed to Deploy to production.
+### Intervention is needed to Deploy to production.
 This just the result of CI
 ## Continuous Deployment
-Automatic Deployment to Production.
+### Automatic Deployment to Production.
 No Intervention

 ![CD](__asset/04.jpg)

 #